vgaltes/vgaltesblog/content/post/deploying-azure-functions-an-introduction.md

 Create an empty folder in your hard disk, cd into it and run the following command: `func init --worker-runtime dotnet`.
 This will create the Function App using DotNet as the runtime.

 Next step is to create the Azure Function.
-To do that, just type: `func function new --languate C# --template "HTTP trigger" --name HelloWorld`
+To do that, just type: `func function new --language C# --template "HTTP trigger" --name HelloWorld`

 In this case, we're using C# as language and "HTTP trigger" as the template.
 If you want to see the different templates available for the different languages, type `func templates list`.